mdornseif/appengine-toolkit2/docs/index.rst

 GAETK2 - Google App Engine Toolkit 2
 ====================================

 `gaetk2` is a modern approach to developing Python Code on Google App Engine.
-It is a reimplementation of `appengine-toolkit <https://github.com/mdornseif>`_appengine-toolkit). `appengine-toolkit` was a transfer of the techniques we used before in Django to the Google App Engine Plattform.
-It was different time when it was developed - back then XML was still cool and REST was all the rage.
-`webapp2 <https://webapp2.readthedocs.io/>`_ had not been developed.
+It is a reimplementation of `appengine-toolkit <https://github.com/mdornseif/appengine-toolkit)`. `appengine-toolkit` was a transfer of the techniques we used before in Django to the early Google App Engine Plattform.
+It was different time when it was developed - back then XML was still cool and REST was all the rage and App Engine was nearly feature free.
+Even `webapp2 <https://webapp2.readthedocs.io/>`_ had not been developed.

 `gaetk2` is used in some big internal projects and tries to cover most of what an Web Application might need.